 For an introduction to arbitration generally, see Practice Note: Arbitration—an introduction to the key features of arbitration.

-There are many institutional bodies that administer arbitrations.
-They operate globally and can be chosen
+There are many institutional bodies, in jurisdictions across the world, that administer arbitrations.
+They

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.